 Docker Installation

-Zammad can be deployed using Docker-Compose.
+Zammad can be deployed using Docker Compose.
 You can even use graphical Docker front ends like Portainer.

 INFO